 Pages 60 and 61 - Page 60 has a note that other designs for a peacock, praying mantis, lily of the valley, globe fish and fox wedding exist but are not included because they are not good representations.
 These two pages also carry extracts from poems.
 I do not understand their significance in the context.

 Pages 62 and 63 - The ms is identified as Kayagarusa Maki 8, written by Katsuyuki Adachi, Kan No Mado, Volume 233.

-It can be seen that most of the designs rely on cuts to allow the creation of points, the exceptions being the Ocho and Mecho butterflies, the wrappers, the Cicada, the Lily, the Snail and the Frog.
+It can be seen that most of the designs rely on cuts to allow the creation of points, the exceptions being the Ocho and Mecho butterflies, the wrappers, the Cicada, the Iris, the Snail and the Frog.
 Many of the designs also use the blow-up technique to create three-dimensional heads and bodies..